googlemaps/python-high-volume-address-validation-library/README.md

 1. ### Test Mode : 1

-      In test mode you are allowed to store more details from the Address Validation API response (this can be configured from `main.py` in variable `header`).
+      In test mode you can store more details from the Address Validation API response .

       - place_ID
       - latlong